elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-steps-involved-in-solving-a-linear-equation.md

 url: /learn/mathematics/questions/what-are-the-steps-involved-in-solving-a-linear-equation
 score: -1.0
 related_article1:
-    id: 157911
+    id: 178241
     title: >-
-        What is the difference between an x-intercept and a y-intercept on a graph?
+        How can you graphically represent a linear relationship?
-    subject: Education Studies
+    subject: Mathematics
-    url: /learn/education-studies/questions/what-is-the-difference-between-an-xintercept-and-a-yintercept-on-a-graph
+    url: /learn/mathematics/questions/how-can-you-graphically-represent-a-linear-relationship
 related_article2:
-    id: 157924
+    id: 178234
     title: >-
-        What are common mistakes to avoid when graphing linear functions?
+        What is the definition of slope in the context of a line on a graph?
     subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-definition-of-slope-in-the-context-of-a-line-on-a-graph
+related_article3:
+    id: 178235
+    title: >-
+        How can you determine the rate of change from a given set of data points?
+    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-mistakes-to-avoid-when-graphing-linear-functions
+    url: /learn/mathematics/questions/how-can-you-determine-the-rate-of-change-from-a-given-set-of-data-points
 ---

 &nbsp;